njoubert/atticus-bot/README.md

 # Atticus the Hipster Slackbot & Using Slack as an Aggregator

 **Atticus the Hipster Slackbot.**

 _Atticus keeps you on the cutting edge of your interests.
-We've automated the First Mover Advantage_
+Yes, we've automated the First Mover Advantage_

 ## Motivation / Problem Statement